Navelbine (vinorelbine)

 Another clinical trial with Navelbine involved sixty-three patients with mesothelioma who received six weekly injections of the drug.
 These patients had already undergone chemotherapy, so Navelbine was used as a second-line treatment.

-Sixteen percent of patients responded to treatment and their average survival time was over nine months.
+Sixteen percent of patients responded to treatment; their average survival time was over nine months.
 Toxicity was not a big issue for most patients, with bone marrow suppression being the most significant problem.
 Researchers concluded that vinorelbine should be studied further as a treatment for mesothelioma.[4]